Ahmed-Araby/smalloc/README.md

 # malloc
-Explicit Dynamic Memory Allocator, just like the malloc package in the C Langauge std library.
+Explicit Dynamic Memory Allocator, just like (functionality speaking not performance not memory utilization) the malloc package in the C Langauge std library.
 # Contents
 - [What is dynamic memory allocation](#what-is-dynamic-memory-allocation)
 - [Design](#design)